avi-dak-hyd/dbms_project-EMS/README.md

    ```sh
    git clone https://github.com/avi-dak-hyd/dbms_project-EMS
    ```
-2. Go to the directory where it is cloned and then open terminal and run as follows to go EMS directory
+2. Go to the directory where it is cloned and then open the terminal and run as follows.
    ```sh
    cd django_project/EMS
    ```